archudzik/brainSegmentation/readme.md

 - --mri: Path to the MRI file (.nii format).
 - --id: Study ID (any string).
 - --age: Age of the patient (integer).
+- --sex: Sex of the patient (M or F).

 ## Output